-Matthew McCartney is a principal researcher specialising in water resources, and wetland and hydro-ecological studies.
-He is currently theme leader of the International Water Management’s (IWMI) theme on Ecosystem Services, and is based in IWMIs Southeast Asia office in Vientiane, Lao PDR.
+Matthew McCartney is a principal researcher specializing in water resources, and wetland and hydro-ecological studies.
+He is currently research group leader of the International Water Management’s (IWMI) group on Future Water, Growth and Natural Capital.
+He is also a flagship leader in the CGIARs research program on Water, Land and Ecosystems.
+He is currently based in IWMIs Southeast Asia office in Vientiane, Lao PDR.

 His experience stems from participation in a wide range of research and applied projects, conducted in both Africa and Asia.
 Most recently he has worked on a number of projects including a water resource assessment of the Dry Zone of Myanmar; an evaluation of the flow regulating functions of natural ecosystems in the Mekong; a study on the use of decision support systems to improve dam planning and management through better inclusion of environmental and social issues; an assessment of the impacts of large dams on malaria in Sub-Saharan Africa; and combining natural and built infrastructure for improved water resource management in the Volta and Tana basins in Africa.